-Ms. Mozaffari worked at NBC News, where she produced stories for Nightly News with Brian Williams, The Today Show, and Hardball with Chris Matthews, among others.
+Ms. Mozaffari worked at NBC News, where she produced stories for NBC Nightly News, The Today Show, and Hardball with Chris Matthews, among others.
 She helped create the first Education Week series, which later became the highly successful Education Nation franchise.

 Ms. Mozaffari covered many of the major news stories in the last decade, from the 2008 presidential campaign, during which she traveled full-time with the Hillary Clinton campaign and later with Joe Biden, to Hurricane Katrina, the election of Pope Benedict in Rome and the war in Iraq.
 She was awarded an Emmy as part of NBC’s team coverage of 2008’s presidential election night.
 Some of her favorite interviews she produced over the years include the late Sen. Ted Kennedy, the King of Jordan, Martin Sheen and Robert Redford.

-In 2009, she co-produced a live, two-hour town hall meeting on MSNBC with Dr. Bill Cosby and MSNBC Political Analyst Michelle Bernard called “About Our Children,” which focused on education, family, and health issues in poor American communities.
+In 2009, she co-produced a live, two-hour town hall meeting on MSNBC called “About Our Children,” which focused on education, family, and health issues in poor American communities.